Shivani4204/Smart-Water-Management-System/README.md

 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.
-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 👨‍💻 Author
-Your Name
+Shivani odedra

-GitHub: @yourusername
+GitHub: @Shivani4024
-Email: your.email@example.com
+Email: shivaniodedra60@gmail.com

 🙏 Acknowledgments

-Stony Brook University - For project inspiration and support ESP32 Community - For extensive documentation
+ESP32 Community - For extensive documentation
 Arduino Community - For sensor libraries